Super Bowl LVI: Aftermath

-The 2022 Rams finished 5–12, setting the records for the most losses, lowest winning percentage (.294), and longest losing streak (six games) for a defending Super Bowl champion.
+The 2022 Rams finished 5–12, setting the records for the most losses, lowest winning percentage (.294), and longest losing streak (six games) for a defending Super Bowl champion since the 1999 Denver Broncos.
 They were also the first defending Super Bowl champion to miss the playoffs since the 2016 Denver Broncos and first to have a losing record since the 2003 Tampa Bay Buccaneers.

-The 2022 Bengals tied their franchise-best 12–4 record.
-For the first time in franchise history, they clinched a consecutive division title and won a playoff game in consecutive seasons.
-However, they lost to the eventual Super Bowl LVII champion Kansas City Chiefs in the AFC Championship Game.
+The 2022 Bengals tied their franchise-best 12–4 record and clinched the franchise's first consecutive division title.
+They won a playoff game in consecutive seasons, another franchise first, before being defeated by the eventual Super Bowl LVII champion Kansas City Chiefs in the AFC Championship Game.